-You can set the size of the body from the small chooser, from extra small to extra large.
+The body size chooser sets the relative size of the resonant body, from extra small (XS) to extra large (XL).
 In general, as you increase the body size, the frequency of the resonance will become lower.
 You can further modify the body's frequency response with the Hi Cut and Low Cut knobs.